 In its working position, the drive head was locked by a clamping lever on its right-hand side and for changing drill bits was backed away from the grinding wheel - and returned to its work position - by a second hand-lever.
 On the other side of the grinding spindle, a small grinding wheel was provided for hand thinning of the web.

-Dressing of grinding wheels was provided by a diamond fitted to a unit, the sliding action of which was controlled by a long lever that gave sensitive control; also, as the complete headstock was moved within its prismatic guide-ways by means of a handwheel against the dresser, the diamond point of the dresser could thus be located exactly at the point at which the grinding wheel touched the drill.
+Dressing of grinding wheels was provided by a diamond fitted to a unit, the sliding action of which was controlled by a long lever that gave sensitive control; also, as the complete headstock was moved within its prismatic guide-ways against the dresser by a handwheel , the diamond point of the dresser could thus be located exactly at the point at which the grinding wheel touched the drill.
 As an option - but once fitted as standard on the Model NL2-60 - a special dresser was available that could be mounted in addition to the main diamond.
 This unit was designed to dress the wheel obliquely and so increase the range of angle points able to be ground.

 Being completely enclosed, dust from the grinding wheel collected at the bottom of the guard and from there fell into a removable cloth dust collector within the pedestal.
 As an extra-cost option, a central vacuum dust collector could be provided, a bayonet-locking connector on the dust collector providing a handy hook up to this.